Preventing and Controlling Damage Caused by Cottontail Rabbits

 At left, cottontails' front two teeth cleanly cut stems of plants at a 45-degree angle.
 At right, plants browsed or clipped off by white-tailed deer have more jagged edges.

 If rabbits become a nuisance on your property, you can take a variety of measures to reduce the risk of damage to your plants, trees or shrubs.
 Each of the prevention and control methods described below has advantages and disadvantages, so a combination of methods will be most effective.
 Before you begin a damage management program, however, weigh the time and cost of control against the damage the rabbits could cause.

 Tree-trunk guards are an effective means of preventing damage to individual trees and shrubs.
-One type is an 18- to 24-inch-high cylinders of 1⁄4-inch mesh hardware cloth set into the ground around the trunk to prevent gnawing damage to the main stem or trunk (Figure 3).
-Multistemmed shrubs should be encircled with hardware cloth or 1-inch mesh wire.
-You can also use plastic guards or tubes to protect newly planted woody shrubs, trees or fruit crops.
-These can also be used to protect valuable plants from deer as well as rodents, such as meadow and prairie voles (Figure 4).
+One type is an 18- to 24-inch-high cylinder of 1⁄4-inch mesh hardware cloth set into the ground around the trunk to prevent gnawing damage to the main stem or trunk (Figure 3).
+Multistemmed shrubs should be encircled with hardware cloth or 1-inch wire mesh.
+You can also use plastic guards or tubes to protect newly planted woody shrubs, trees or fruit crops (Figure 4).
+These can also be used to protect valuable plants from deer as well as rodents, such as meadow and prairie voles.
 For more temporary protection, you can use flexible polypropylene netting, galvanized poultry wire or various types of paper, plastic or tinfoil wraps.